MistyDaniels/MRT411/HW4/README.md

 conventions and retaining them in memory.
 For now I've decided to place them in a notepad file so I can use that for reference as I go along.

+Having some trouble getting my options to change.
+I think I'm still struggling with keeping the names in order.
+I don't know why thats so hard for me.
+May have to resort to drawing a simple graph so I can maintain some kind of order.